-Treatment aims to get rid of impurities, reduce symptoms, increase disease resistance, reduce stress, and create more harmony in life.
 Herbs and other plants are often used.
 These include oils and common spices.

-Talk with your healthcare provider before using any Ayurvedic treatment.
+It's important to talk with your healthcare provider before using any Ayurvedic treatment.
 This is even more important if you:

 Are pregnant or breastfeeding

-Are thinking of using Ayurvedic therapy to treat a child
+Want to use Ayurvedic therapy to treat a child

 Have ongoing health conditions

 Take prescription medicines